Americans Increasingly Polarized When It Comes To Racial Justice Protests, Poll Finds

 Still, when it came to the reactions of local officials — Gov. Tony Evers and the Wisconsin Department of Justice, which is leading the investigation into Blake's shooting — most respondents didn't know how to rate their response.

 The poll did reveal a few areas of agreement.
-For instance, three-quarters of all respondents said that violence and damage caused by some protesters discredits the goal of achieving racial justice.
+For instance, three-quarters of all respondents said violence and damage caused by some protesters discredits the goal of achieving racial justice.

 On his visit to Kenosha this week, President Trump denied that there is systemic racism in U.S. institutions.